MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .output}

-In this example, the code was smart enough to identify the division by zero and halted.
+In this example, the code was smart enough to identify the division by zero and halt.
 This type of feedback is much more helpful than just throwing an ugly `NaN`.
-This is called an exception error.
-There are several built-in exception such as the "ZeroDivisionError".
-You can choose to raise errors yourself when you think a function should fail (instead of the function not failing, or running until it hit a failure.)
+This is called an *exception* error.
+There are several built-in exceptions, such as the "ZeroDivisionError".
+You can choose to raise exceptions yourself when you think a function should fail
+(instead of the function not failing, or running until it hits some other failure.)

-Consider our function `write_xyz`
+Consider our function `write_xyz`.

 ~~~
 def write_xyz(file_location, symbols, coordinates):